Graduate Scholarship Applications & Information

 Please type an essay (300-500 words) reflecting on your educational goals and professional aims.

-If you have any questions about completing these forms, please contact the Financial Aid Office at firstname.lastname@example.org (570) 348-6225.
+If you have any questions about completing these forms, please contact the Financial Aid Office at firstname.lastname@example.org or (570) 348-6225.

 Students awarded graduate assistantships for the academic year who accept those positions are not eligible to receive scholarship awards as well.